cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 of the treatment (e.g. requiring multiple different incubators in a warming experiment).

 BUT, there’s a catch.
-What if your ecological response is non-linear, then your replicated design implies a linear relationship between the two levels, e.g. here are results of a gradient vs replicated design for a non-linear response:
+What if your ecological response shows a humped or saturating relationship with the predictor variable?
+Then your replicated design implies a straight-line relationship between the two levels, e.g. here are results of a gradient vs replicated design for a curved relationship:

 ![](/images/2021-12-07-experiment-rules-of-thumb/unnamed-chunk-2-1.png)
 So your ability to predict the ecological response is very poor with the